Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Click Settings and Choose Last Session.

-Once you have reset the software, you might want to change the Start-up Settings to "Last Session" so that PicoScope 7 remembers where you were if you need to close down.
+Once you have reset the software, you should change the Start-up Settings to 'Last Session' so that PicoScope 7 remembers where you were if you need to close down.
 We recommend that you choose this whilst doing this course.

 Saving